 If you do not have a U.S. Social Security Number, DO NOT enter one on your application.
-You will be assigned an Applicant ID number to use to identify your other application materials.
-This ID number will allow you to access the Web Status Check of your application materials and to submit the online application fee.
-Please use the same last name on everything you submit to the Graduate School .
+Please use the same last name on everything you submit to the Graduate School.

 Click each box to learn more about the application process.
 The Office of International Students and Scholars can provide you with additional valuable information about student visas, regulations, and events.

 Your application will not be reviewed without the application fee.
 The fee can be paid by credit card when submitting the online application form.

 Estimated school and living expenses for the 2018-2019 academic year are $56,495 exclusive of travel expenses.
 In order to attend the GSAS you must certify that you will have this sum on hand.
 Upon admission, the student will need to complete the Confidential Declaration and Certification of Finances form.
 This form requires you to specify the amounts and sources of funds including any BC financial aid, accompanied by documentation.

 The GSAS will not issue a Certificate of Eligibility (Form I-20 for an F-1 Student Visa or a Form DS2019 for a J-1 Exchange Visitor Visa) unless this form is completed and the necessary certifications are obtained and returned by the date requested.